Chapter 1: Real Numbers

 Q1: Find the minimum number of rooms required if in each room the same number of participants are to be seated and all of them being in the same subject.

-- ?
-HCF = smallest power of common primes
+- ✅ HCF = product of smallest powers of common primes

-- ?
-LCM = greatest power of all primes
+- ✅ LCM = product of greatest powers of all primes

 Test your readiness for the board exam.